-- Over-the-Counter drugs or items without a prescription unless specifically permitted under applicable law or regulation - Cosmetic Procedures that are strictly cosmetic, such as electrolysis, teeth bleaching, hair transplants or plastic surgery is not an expense for medical care. - Expenses Related to General Health Expenses incurred must be primarily for the prevention or alleviation of a physical or mental illness or defect.
-Therefore, an expense which is merely beneficial to the general health of an individual (such as an expenditure for vacation or health club dues, even if prescribed by a doctor) is generally not an expense for medical care.
-Generally only foods prescribed by your doctor as supplements to the normal diet may qualify as a medical expense.
+- Cosmetic Procedures that are strictly cosmetic, such as electrolysis, teeth bleaching, hair transplants or plastic surgery is not an expense for medical care. - Expenses Related to General Health Expenses incurred must be primarily for the prevention or alleviation of a physical or mental illness or defect.
+Therefore, an expense which is merely beneficial to the general health of an individual (such as expenditure for vacation or health club dues, even if prescribed by a doctor) is generally not an expense for medical care.
+Generally, only foods prescribed by your doctor as supplements to the normal diet may qualify as a medical expense.

 These are general examples of reimbursable expenses and excludible expenses.
 Actual claims must satisfy the Internal Revenue Code rules for tax deductibility.
-For more information, contact the Plan Administrator.
+For more information, contact the Claims Administrator.